WJG - Memphis, TN

 and G. H. Tamble applied for a radiotelephone station at

-denied, but the 1939 report indicates that a station at Memphis had
+favorably received.
+The 1939 report indicates that a station at Memphis

 been licensed.
 When it came on the air, WJG was an AM